 Create the 7 pillar categories.
 Apply to all new content going forward.
 Do not retroactively retag existing posts — build authority through new content.

-Before Liz starts publishing, confirm with Darren and Michelle why cadence dropped.
-Budget?
-Capacity?
+Before Liz starts publishing, confirm with Darren why cadence dropped.
+Budget constraints?
+Publishing bandwidth?
 The answer shapes how aggressively we scale new content.

 Five "Moving to Scottsdale" posts published Oct 1, 2025 — high-value evergreen SEO content (relocation guides, neighborhood overviews) — all missing OG images.
 This is a quick win: add images to these 5 posts and they're fully optimized.
-These aren't Michelle's editorial content — they look like an SEO content push that got half-finished.
+These look like an SEO content push that got half-finished.

 All new Liz content should use a consistent, named byline — her own name, "Scottsdale.com Editorial," or similar.
 Avoid adding more anonymous "Staff" content.
 Named bylines build brand authority and trust.